 Within Readiness on a tablet or from a browser on a computer, you will see the load monitoring graph shown below.

 How to Read this Graph

 You can adjust the time period you are viewing in the top right of the graph to see how well you've been training over longer periods of time.

 How to use the graph

-The bars tell you about your past performance and how safely you have been training, while the river section gives you advice on what directions you can take your workouts in the future.
+The bars tell you about your past performance and how safely you have been training, while the river section shows how much load you can safely withstand.

 This area represents the target training load range for each athlete.
-Bear in mind, each individual's river plot will differ in size and widen or broaden periodically, depending on their RPE entries and workout distances.
-When your overall load is larger, the river will be wider as the variance between your Safe Zone's top and bottom will also be larger.
+Bear in mind, each individual's river plot will differ in size and widen or broaden periodically, depending on load averages over the past 28 days.
+When overall load is larger, the river will be wider as the variance between the Safe Zone's top and bottom will also be larger.

-This graph should be used in conjunction with the Recommendations the app gives you to help shape your training plan over the next days and weeks.
+This graph should be used in conjunction with your Readiness Recommendations to help shape your training plan over the next several days.